harshvardhaniimi/harshvardhaniimi/README.md

 I share my learning journey and more in a free weekly [newsletter](https://harsh17.in/next) - _Today I Learned About Data Science_.
 It's a curated collection of Data-Sciency works and has found resonance with 400+ subscribers.

 ### Past Adventures
 My previous exploits include completing a BA and MBA from [IIM Indore](https://iimidr.ac.in) in April 2021, and being an ERASMUS+ exchange student at the [University of Latvia](https://www.lu.lv/en/) from Feb-Jun 2019.
-I've also worked on many [projects](https://www.harsh17.in/project/) from [Kaya](https://huggingface.co/spaces/harsh17/shiny-cat), my GPT-powered pet cat, R packages on [Indian postal codes](https://www.harsh17.in/indiapin/), to [vaccine demand predictions](https://www.harsh17.in/malaria-vaccine-coverage/), and marketing of [humanoid robots](https://www.harsh17.in/invento-robotics/).
+I've also worked on many [projects](https://www.harsh17.in/project/) from [Kaya](https://huggingface.co/spaces/harsh17/shiny-cat), my GPT-powered pet cat, R packages on [Indian postal codes](https://www.harsh17.in/indiapin/), [vaccine demand predictions](https://www.harsh17.in/malaria-vaccine-coverage/), and marketing of [humanoid robots](https://www.harsh17.in/invento-robotics/).

 ### Skills and Interests
 I'm always open to collaborating on interesting projects, especially those that challenge me to learn something new.
 Here's what I can help you with or would love to chat about: